 Marvel is currently filming three television shows set to follow on from the devastating Avengers: Endgame.
 WandaVision, Falcon and the Winter Soldier and Loki were all mid-filming in March when the COVID-19 forced the shutdown of all film and television productions globally.

 The Falcon and the Winter Soldier‘s filming begin in October 2019 and was shut down in March 2020, making it the furthest along of all the upcoming shows.
 With filming in Prague now able to resume with new hygiene standards, it’s likely TFATWS will only suffer a three month delay.
-It was originally scheduled for August 2020 and while a new date is yet to be announced, expect it around November 2020.
+It was originally scheduled for August 2020, but has since been delayed with no new date announced.
+It will likely be a late 2020 or early 2021 release.

 Loki was only able to complete 3 months of filming before its production was shut down.
-Since filming is mostly taking place in the U.S. it hasn’t been given the go-ahead to continue filming.
-It was originally scheduled for an early 2021 release, but don’t be surprised if it slips to a mid or late 2021 slot.
+Since filming is mostly taking place in the U.S. it faces a number of challenges.
+Loki was originally scheduled for an early 2021 release, but don’t be surprised if it slips to a mid or late 2021 slot.

 Stay tuned to Gizmodo Australia for more news and updates on every upcoming Marvel property.